Rokasl/CS408_project/report/source/11_chapter_4.md

         | Expr :+: Expr
 ```

-Syntax definition of a Throw and Catch commands.
-If the first expression of Catch is equal to Throw, meaning
+Syntax definition of a "Throw" and "Catch" commands.
+If the first expression of Catch is equal to Throw,
-something went wrong then the second expression will be evaluated.
+meaning an exception was raised (something went wrong), then the second expression will be evaluated.

 ```haskell
         | Throw
         | Catch Expr Expr
 ```

-Syntax definition of WithRef command.
+Syntax definition of "WithRef" command.
 It creates new reference with a given value.
 First string variable
-of the command defines name of new reference.
-Second value is an expression which defines how to compute
+of the command defines name of new reference, second value is an expression which defines how to compute
-initial value of new reference.
-And the third value is the context in which the reference is valid.
+initial value of new reference and the third value is the context in which the reference is valid.
-WithRef stack frame is the handler for "Get" and ":=" commands.
+"WithRef" stack frame is the handler for "Get" and ":=" commands.

 ```haskell
         | WithRef String Expr Expr